SvenMb/MecrispForth_LCD/README.md

 ## memory and display organization

-characters will be writen with LCD_send or LCD_write on display in order of memory cells.
+characters will be writen with LCD_send or LCD_write on display continuously in order of memory cells.

 LCD_pos takes care of real position.